weetmuts/beak/README.md

 Beak will use a snapshot and recreate the old _beakfs_ from that snapshot instead of storing the _beakfs_ files.
 Thus saving disk space.

-`.beak/cache` stores downloaded chunks when you mount remote _backup directories_ or mount them all using the history command.
+`.beak/cache` stores downloaded chunks when you mount remote _backup_ locations or mount them all using the history command.
 You can clean the cache at any time when you are not mounting or otherwise executing a beak command.